camronh/Lottery-Tutorial/README.md

 > By the end of this tutorial you should be able to

-Deploy a decentralized lottery smart contract to the Rinkeby testnet that uses Quantum Randomness.
+Deploy a decentralized lottery smart contract to the Ropsten testnet that uses Quantum Randomness.

 > Who is this tutorial for?